reflectoring/reflectoring.github.io/content/blog/2022/2022-08-20-testing-feature-flags.md

 }
 ```

-This is not directly apparent when looking at the code (note that in real code, there might not be a comment saying `// old code` and `// new code` so you might not be able to distinguish between the old and new code at a glance).
+It’s important to note that real code frequently doesn’t include a comment saying `// old code` and `// new code`, so you might not be able to easily distinguish between the old and new code at a glance.

+This is an extremely simple example.
+Imagine if your use of flags were more complex, for instance using dependent flags or multivariate flags (flags with many possible values) that pass configuration values.
+It’s easy to see how mistakes can can happen!

 **If the above code is deployed to production, the feature flag will most likely default to the value `false` and execute the new code instead of the old code!** The deployment will potentially break things for our users while we expect that the change is hidden behind the feature flag.

-How to avoid this?
-By writing a test that checks the following:
+How do you avoid this?
+For the above example, we’d do this by writing a test that checks the following:

 1. Is the old code executed when the feature flag is disabled?
 2. Is the new code executed when the feature flag is enabled?